MonishLokhande/MDRS_monitoring_overlay/README.md

  - The sensorReading file contains several python files that set up and read data from the sensors for the proejct.
 Called by other programs above to streamline readability.

 ## TODO
-- Mqtt library (umqtt.simple) returned an error during testing at MDRS station ([Errno 9] EBADF) when connecting to dashboard after several days of successful testing for unknown reasons, this must be fixed before further expanding sensor network.

-- Temperature / humidity sensors could not be detected with I2C during initial testing, this must be fixed to allow for accurate data collection.
-(Right now the code uses the onboard temperature sensor, but this measures CPU temp, not ambient room temp.

 - No airlock sensors have been constructed at MDRS, though the requisite parts should be present at the station. (reed switches and magnets) The code for these should function nearly identically to the air quality code however, and there is a nearly complete example in this repo.

 - AA Batteries have been used to power pico w boards for sensor testing, and many are present at the station with our other reseaerch equipment, but it requires a pack of several to be used for an effective amount of time.
 After spending much time working with these battery packs, I'd recommend powering with micro usb cable to permanant wall fixture where possible, and rechargable battery packs when it's not.